 As I enter Sunnymont-Westside my teacher greets me, “Hi Julie, I notice you look excited today.”
 She listens while I tell her all about my grandmother's visit.
 We put my name tag on together, after I find the right letter combination or sticker.
 It feels great to be welcomed, acknowledged and cared about.
 When I feel secure and emotionally relaxed, my brain is much more able to take in new concepts and process new learning experiences.
 I can learn much better from an adult I trust and love, and I've already started by using language with her as she listened and asked me questions that made me think.

-After washing my hands, (which is always a fun way build neural pathways by processing the sensations of the water and soap on my hands, as my brain plans how I will move my hands), I go straight to the playdough table.
+After washing my hands, (which is always a fun way to build neural pathways by processing the sensations of the water and soap on my hands, as my brain plans how I will move my hands), I go straight to the playdough table.
 Here I can sit and observe the rest of the classroom until I feel comfortable to venture out.
-After all observation is a form of participation and I know that practicing skills for dealing with stressful situations will benefit me for my whole life.
+After all, observation is a form of participation and I know that practicing skills for dealing with stressful situations will benefit me for my whole life.

 I can work on my social and emotional skills in the dramatic play area today.
-I walk up to the babies and realize that my friend Jessica is holding my favorite doll.
+I walk up to the dolls and realize that my friend Jessica is holding my favorite doll.
 I grab the baby by the legs and pull, quite hard, because I'm very determined.
 A dad comes over and acknowledges my feelings of anger and desire for the baby as he also reassures Jessica.
 He holds the baby so Jessica and I can problem solve without hurting each other or the doll.
 I'm so glad he was there, not only was I feeling mad, when I started to grab the doll away I actually got a little scared.
-We work out a way for Jessica to use the doll first and me to wait for my turn.
+We work out a way for Jessica to use the doll first and me to wait until she's done.
 The dad is helping me find something to do while I wait.
 It is so hard to wait and I'm still a little sad about not having the doll right now.
 My plan was to be the mommy so I could reassure the baby it would be OK, when we go to the doctor's, that it might hurt a little bit but the hurt would stop.
 I stop to think how wonderful it is that I can learn skills like these in two ways; by interacting with adults, and then by practicing taking on the roles in my play.

 I feel hungry so I head to the cooking/snack table.
 I know that besides getting some nourishment I'll be able to socialize with friends, practice pouring, measuring, cutting, peeling, stirring, watching thermal reactions, fractions, conservation of number and exposure to new cultures and vocabulary through food.
 Wait, I see small and large oval things in a bowl that are several colors and have speckles.
 I wonder what they are.
 Oh, I hear a parent telling John that they are eggs; I didn't know eggs came in different colors.
 I'm not that fond of eggs, but Mark is eating them so maybe I'll give it a try.
 I sit down to serve my self a raw egg, crack it into the bowl, mix it up with a little milk and take it to this hot plate (I hear them calling it a grill).
 I pour my liquid egg onto it, and yikes, my egg is changing.
 It looks more whitish, and harder and I can scrape it up into a pile now.
 The heat must be doing something to the egg.
 Time to eat the egg, but Hooshing has put some type of sauce on his eggs.
 I'll try it.
 Hmm.
 People from different cultures like the same things even when they're new to them!

-Oh, no class is over already.
+Oh, no!
+Class is over already.
 In the 2½ hours I've worked on my curiosity, self-esteem, language, math concepts, science, problem solving, logical thought, conflict resolution, creativity, gross and fine motor skills.
 It's OK; my parents will bring me back to Sunnymont-Westside again.

 Debbie Barnes, M.A.